 Meet the Residents

-Our residents are the heart of what we do.
+The residents of JFM are the heart of what we do.
 Check out the stories and pictures below to get a better feel of who it is that we serve.
-If you want to hear their stories, click on the links below and hear what our residents have to say.
+If you want to hear their stories, click on the links below and hear what they have to say.

 Mr. Robert Singleton is a veteran of the United States Army and a resident of Joseph Floyd Manor.
 He is an integral part of Giving Thursday and SO important to the day in and day out life at JFM.
 He’s kind, he’s humble, and a wonderful soul.
 To meet him is to be blessed, and we are SO thankful and honored to be a part of his story.